Below you can read through answers to frequently asked questions or refer to the Parent Handbook.

-You or an authorized adult will pick up your child at 5:30pm or 6:30pm for Kendrick High School.
+You or an authorized adult from the application will pick up your child at 5:30pm or 6:30pm for Kendrick High School.
 Prior written permission with the person's name and telephone number is required if someone other than the authorized persons listed on their application will be picking up the child.
 The authorized person will be required to show a picture ID and sign the child out on the appropriate sign out sheet.
 Keep in mind that EYC does not run on MCSD early release days or no school days except for specially scheduled events.

 How does EYC manage discipline?

 We want your child to have fun at EYC, and our staff is encouraged to use positive reinforcement and management methods to handle classroom behavior.
 Staff will then go through a system of warnings, including verbal and written warnings to address the situation.
-Severe violations, especially violations that harm another person or property, may call for immediate suspension/dismissal, but parents will be notified prior to any dismissal decision.
+Severe violations, especially violations that harm another person or property, may call for immediate suspension/dismissal, however guardians will be notified prior to any dismissal decision.
 Students with repeated behavior showing no improvement will then have a meeting with guardians, EYC site staff, and EYC Leadership.
 It is our goal to formulate a plan that works for the student, guardians, and staff for all students to improve and succeed.